 I used to occasionally drink an adult beverage called a Black Russian.
 It’s made with Kahlua and Vodka.
 These babies packed a punch, and if I had more than one, I was either the life of the party or down for the count.
-I am a little more responsible now days, but hey, they were delicious!
-I have no restraint when it comes to my Black Russian Cake however!
+I am a little more responsible nowadays, but hey, they were delicious!
+I have no restraint when it comes to my Black Russian Cake with an amazing Kahlua filling, however!

 I was inspired to make this cake after I learned how to make modeling chocolate.
-I wanted a special cake to decorate.
+I wanted a special chocolate cake to decorate.
 And, even though it may sound a little fancy, it is quick and easy, and actually starts out using a cake mix.
-No one would ever know because this cake is moist and delicious.
+No one would ever know because this Kahlua chocolate cake with it’s creamy filling and chocolate ganache is delicious.

-I baked this cake in a tube pan, also known as an angel food cake pan, because I wanted a flat top for decorating.
+I baked this decadent chocolate cake in a tube pan, also known as an angel food cake pan because I wanted a flat top for decorating.
 You could also use a bundt pan.
-I applied a thin crumb coat using buttercream frosting, thinking that my ganache would flow smoother.
+I applied a thin crumb coat using buttercream frosting, thinking that my Kahlua ganache would flow smoother.
 That step isn’t necessary.
 My ganache was still a bit thick so, while not perfect, it was still delicious.
 You could just drizzle a glaze over the top and call it done too.

 Modeling Chocolate instructions will be featured later this week!
 The technique is a lot of fun, and I hope you will give this cake and the technique a try.

 Black Russian Cake with Kahlua filling and a chocolate ganache is rich, creamy and delicious.
 It's quick, easy, delicious and perfect for any occasion.

 - 1 box of chocolate pudding not instant, cook and serve